 My VCE year was a spectacular calamity.
 After doing something particularly stupid I remeber hearing him say to my mother, “Well dear, that’s the end of Mark.”

 Over the next five years I did nothing to give him any reason to be proud of me and plenty of material to reaffirm he’s assessment of me back then.

 I’m sorry Dad.
 I still remember you taking me to the footy in under tens and being Team Manager because no-one else would.
-I remember the sacrifices you made for all of us while you and mum battled with my brother Grant’s illness.
+The sacrifices you made for all of us while you and mum battled with my brother Grant’s illness aren’t forgotten.
 I remember you taking me to Uncle Allan’s when I was four or five because Mum had to stay at the Royal Children’s I guess.
-I remember that stuff.
-I know you loved me.
-I know you still do despite me being such a disappointment.
+I remember that stuff and I know you loved me.
+Despite me being such a disappointment, I know you still do.

 I wanted to make you proud.